How You Can Overcome Binge Eating Disorder

 Getty

 Binge eating disorder (BED) is a type of eating disorder in which someone frequently eats large amounts of food at a time.
-It is considered done of the most common eating disorders and can affect individuals from all backgrounds, ages, and genders.
-Those who have this disorder often feel out of control when they take in excessive amounts of food and usually feel sad and ashamed of their behavior after they have engaged in it.
+It is considered one of the most common eating disorders and can affect individuals from all backgrounds, ages, and genders.
+Those who have binge eating disorder often feel out of control when they take in excessive amounts of food and usually feel sad and ashamed of their behavior after they have engaged in it.
 BED is a serious mental health condition, but it can be overcome with the right tools and support.

 Eating disorders typically have both mental and physical symptoms.
 The symptoms associated with binge eating disorder may include: